 Few opioid-addicted youth get standard treatment medication

-This Oct.
-19, 2016, file photo shows the packaging of Vivitrol at an addiction treatment center in Joliet, Ill.
-A new study finds only 1 in 4 teens and young adults with opioid addiction receive recommended treatment medication despite having good health insurance.
+A new study finds only 1 in 4 teens and young adults with opioid addiction receive recommended tre...
+CHICAGO - A new study finds only 1 in 4 teens and young adults with opioid addiction receive recommended treatment medication despite having good health insurance.
+The research suggests that doctors are not keeping up with the needs of youth in the opioid addiction epidemic.

 Add your comments below